ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Identify the situation: what type of situation does this action belong to?
 * Identify the actors: what kind of actors are involved?
 * Identify the past context/actions: Understand the causal chain of events/how the situation has unfolded so far.
-This is done by two things: going into their minds/perspective, and visualising them performing actions, and understanding their motivation or why they did so.
+This is done by two things: going into their minds/perspective, and visualising them performing actions, and understanding why.
+There are two why's: why the action is being performed and what this is a reaction to.
 * Understanding reactions: put yourself into their heads/minds, and understand how they might react/their reaction and visualising it.

 Time is a flat circle: